openforcefield/openff-interchange/docs/using/plugins.md

 Custom interactions (i.e. non-12-6 Lennard-Jones or non-harmonic bond or angle terms) can be introduced into the OpenFF stack via plugin interfaces.
 For each type of physical interaction in the model, plugins subclasses from `ParameterHandler` and `SMIRNOFFCollection` must be defined and exposed in the entry points `openff.toolkit.plugins.handlers` and `openff.interchange.plugins.collections`respectively.

+Recall that the high-level objectives of parameter handlers in the toolkit are to

+* store force field parameters
+* enable serialization, deserialization, and creation via the Python API
+* run SMIRKS-based typing

+and the objectiveos of the corresponding collections in Interchange are to

+* store "system" parameters resulting from running SMIRKS-based typing on chemical topologies
+* provide an interface for exporting these parameters to MD engines, i.e. creating `openmm.Force`s

 ## Creating custom `ParmaeterHandler`s

 There is no formal specification for the `ParameterHandler`s as processed by the OpenFF toolkit, but there are some guidelines that are expected to be followed.

 * The handler class _should_
   * inherit from `ParameterHandler`
+  * be available in the `openff.toolkit.plugins.handlers` entry point group
   * contain a class that inherits from `ParameterType` (a "type class")
   * define a class attribute `_TAGNAME` that is used for serialization and handy lookups
   * define a class attribute `_INFOTYPE` that is the "type class"